- Filename: the-secret-lives-of-hummingbirds.

-Hummingbird plumage comes in all colors—emerald, ruby, sapphire, azure, garnet, and topaz—no wonder they’re often called “jewels in flight.”
-Discover these remarkable little birds in The Complete Book of Hummingbirds by avian expert Tony Tilford.
-This ultimate reference guide to hummingbirds features a comprehensive overview of the birds’ biology, evolution, behavior, breeding, and migration patterns.
-You’ll be awestruck by the amazing collection of full-color photographs depicting hummingbirds in flight and at rest in the Gallery of Hummingbirds.
-Discover the kinds of plants and flowers hummingbirds love to visit and how to create artificial feeding stations by making your own hummingbird food.
-From Woodnymphs and Mountain-Gems to Plovercrests and Hillstars, this thorough book describes all of the hummingbirds of the world and also includes a helpful reference section, complete with a glossary, recommended websites, and further reading.
+Often called "jewels in flight" due to their brilliant plumage, the tiny hummingbird is a welcome friend in gardens and on patios everywhere.
+These fascinating little avians have long captured our imagination with their spectacular beauty and magical ability to hover in midair.
+Discover these remarkable little birds in the Complete Book of Hummingbirds by Tony Tilford.
+This is the ultimate reference guide to hummingbirds, featuring a comprehensive overview of the birds' biology, evolution, behavior, breeding, and migration patterns.
+You'll be awestruck by the amazing updated collection of full-color photographs depicting hummingbirds in flight and at rest in the Gallery of Hummingbirds.
+Learn how to attract hungry hummingbirds to your garden!
+Discover the kinds of plants and flowers that they love to visit, and how to create artificial feeding stations by making your own hummingbird food.
+From Woodnymphs and Mountain-Gems to Plovercrests and Hillstars, this thorough book describes all the hummingbirds of the world, and includes a helpful reference section, complete with a glossary and recommended websites for further reading.

 - Filename: a-field-guide-to-hummingbirds-of-north-america.

 - ISBN: 0618024964

 - Release Date: 2001

 - Publisher: Houghton Mifflin Harcourt